"Building trust is key."

 Which investment categories excite you most and why?

-In terms of sector, I would say digital health.
+In terms of sector, I would say healthtech.
 Simply for the most meaningful positive impact on people’s lives - especially in developing countries where access to quality healthcare is often difficult and technology is helping to bridge the gap.

 As a technology, it would be AI/ML.
 The rapid maturation of software tools for AI/ML systems, combined with the increased power and data efficiency of the newer ML techniques, is unlocking many exciting use cases across sectors.